Faculty And Staff

 Gábor Francsics is an associate professor in the Department of Mathematics.
 He received his Ph.D. in mathematics from Rutgers University in 1992 and, prior to joining MSU, he held academic appointments at University of Pennsylvania and at Columbia University.
 His research interests include financial mathematics, partial differential equations, several complex variables, and analytical and geometrical questions of complex hyperbolic spaces.
 He has published numerous articles in leading mathematical journals.
 At MSU, Francsics is one of the key faculty members who helped develop and establish an AS specialization in 2003.
 Francsics is enjoying his role as faculty adviser of the MSU Actuarial Science Student Club.

 Gee Y. Lee is an assistant professor in the Actuarial Science Program with a joint appointment in the Department of Statistics and Probability, and the Department of Mathematics.
+Gee is also the Assistant Director of the Actuarial Science Program.
 He received his Ph.D. from the University of Wisconsin-Madison in 2017, and is an associate of the Society of Actuaries (ASA).
-Gee’s research interests are in multivariate insurance loss models, and their applications in problems including ratemaking and claims management.
+Gee’s research interests include insurance loss modeling, risk retention, dependence modeling, and regularization methods with applications in actuarial science.

 Shlomo Levental is a professor in the Department of Statistics and Probability.
 He received his Ph.D. in mathematics from the University of Wisconsin-Madison in 1986.
 His research interests include probability theory and its applications, and mathematical finance.
 Shlomo has some recent works on permutations, signs and maximal inequalities for exchangeable random variables.
 He has published numerous articles in various journals of theoretical and applied probability and is also a frequently invited speaker at international conferences and colloquia.

 Tom McCollum is an actuarial specialist in the Department of Mathematics.
 He holds a B.S. in mathematics, with an actuarial science specialization, and an M.S. in statistics, both from MSU.
 He is actively pursuing his associateship exams with the Society of Actuaries and has already passed three of them (Exams P, FM, MLC).
-McCollum has been teaching for the Department of Mathematics for almost five years, including the semesters when he served as a teaching assistant while pursuing his master’s degree.
+McCollum has been teaching for the Department of Mathematics since 2012, including the semesters when he served as a teaching assistant.
 He is now working as a full-time faculty member.
 He also worked for AAA Michigan in their Dearborn office for approximately one-and-a-half years.